BLACK ART

 Manuel Mathieu: Pendulum

 Manuel Mathieu: Pendulum features the eponymous Haitian-Canadian artist’s award-winning short film.
 The 11-minute film employs nonlinear storytelling and symbolic imagery to explore themes of freedom and the collective pursuit of liberation.
 It delves into the balance between historical legacy and an uncertain future, portraying a spiritual journey toward self-mastery and liberation.
-The exhibition will be at the Saint Louis Art Museum, One Fine Arts Drive, Forest Park, St. Louis, MO 63110, from February 28 to November 30, 2025.
+The exhibition will be at the Saint Louis Art Museum, One Fine Arts Drive, Forest Park, St. Louis, MO 63110.
+Runs through November 30, 2025.

 Myrlande Constant: The Spiritual World of Haiti